cs4rl/editorial-and-production/workflow.md

 #### Editing

+  * Note: Fidus Documents have a document name code of CS2, and CS3, etc., to represent the Guide section.
   * Revisions can be used to make snapshots: See File, Save revision
   * Ensure overall article coherence.
   * Clear up any comments and commit any Track Changes.